-Years Ended December 31, 2013 2012 2011 Computed Federal tax expense at statutory rate \$ 79,689 \$ 87,839 \$73,778 Decrease in Federal tax expense related to repair tax accounting change (57,467) (28,948) State income taxes, net of federal tax benefit 1,536 8,445 (4,180) Increase in tax expense for depreciation expense to be recovered in future rates 295 361 551 Stock-based compensation (421) (386) (355) Deduction for Aqua America common dividends paid under employee benefit plan (414) (387) (345) Amortization of deferred investment tax credits (420) (420) (340) Other, net (108) 377 2 Actual income tax expense \$ 22,690 \$ 66,881 \$69,111
+er 31, 2014 2013 2012 Computed Federal tax expense at statutory rate \$ 83,686 \$ 78,436 \$ 86,470 Decrease in Federal tax expense related to an income tax accounting change for qualifying utility asset improvement costs (57,015) (57,467) (28,948) State income taxes, net of Federal tax benefit (640) 1,338 8,235 Increase in tax expense for depreciation expense to be recovered in future rates 317 295 361 Stock-based compensation (168) (421) (386) Deduction for Aqua America common dividends paid under employee benefit plan (350) (414) (387) Amortization of deferred investment tax credits (416) (420) (420) Other, net (195) (114) 295 Actual income tax expense \$ 25,219 \$ 21,233 \$ 65,220

 In December 2012, the Company changed its tax method of accounting for qualifying utility system repairs in Aqua Pennsylvania effective with the tax year ended December 31, 2012 and for prior tax years.
-The tax accounting method was changed to permit the expensing of qualifying utility asset improvement costs that were previously being capitalized and depreciated for book and tax purposes (the "Repair Change").
-The Repair Change was implemented in response to a June 2012 rate order issued by the Pennsylvania Public Utility Commission to Aqua Pennsylvania ("settlement agreement") which provides for flow-through accounting treatment of some income tax benefits resulting from the Repair Change.
-As a result of this settlement agreement, the net 2012 income tax benefits of \$33,565 reduced the Company's Federal and state income tax expense and flowed-through to net income in the fourth quarter of 2012.
-In 2013, the Company recorded additional income tax benefits of \$14,908, as adjusted for the 2012 tax return.
-Similar to 2012, the Company recorded \$45,647 of income tax benefits in 2013.
-The Company recognized a tax deduction on its 2012 Federal tax return of \$380,000 for qualifying capital expenditures made prior to 2012 ("catch-up adjustment"), and based on the settlement agreement, in 2013, the Company began to amortize 1/10th of the catch-up adjustment.
-In accordance with the settlement agreement, the amortization is expected to reduce income tax expense during periods when qualifying parameters are met.
-During 2013, the Company amortized its catch-up adjustment and recognized \$15,766 of deferred income tax benefits, which reduced income tax expense and increased the Company's net income.
-The Company's effective income tax rate for 2013, 2012, and 2011, for its continuing operations, was 10.0%, 26.6%, and 32.8%, respectively.
+The tax accounting method was changed to permit the expensing of qualifying utility asset improvement costs that were previously being capitalized and depreciated for book and tax purposes.
+This change was implemented in response to a June 2012 rate order issued by the Pennsylvania Public Utility Commission to Aqua Pennsylvania which provides for a reduction in current income tax expense as a result of the recognition of some income tax benefits resulting from the income tax accounting change.
+As a result of the rate order, the net 2012 income tax benefits of \$33,565 reduced the Company's current income tax expense and increased net income in the fourth quarter of 2012.
+In 2013, the Company recorded \$60,555 of income tax benefits, which includes \$14,908 of income tax benefits recognized based on final filing positions used in the In 2014, the Company recorded \$69,048 of income tax benefits.
+The Company recognized a tax deduction on its 2012 Federal tax return of \$380,000 for qualifying capital expenditures made prior to 2012, and based on the rate order, in 2013, the Company began to amortize 1/10th of these expenditures.
+In accordance with the rate order, the amortization is expected to reduce current income tax expense during periods when qualifying parameters are met.
+Beginning in 2013, the Company amortized the qualifying capital expenditures made prior to 2012 and recognized \$16,734, annually, of deferred income tax benefits, which reduced current income tax expense and increased the Company's net income.
+The Company's effective income tax rate for 2014, 2013, and 2012, for its continuing operations, was 10.5%, 9.5%, and 26.4%, respectively.

-During 2013, additional income tax benefits were recognized of \$17,736, related to a change in the Company's tax method of accounting for qualifying utility system repairs in some non-Pennsylvania operating divisions.
-These divisions currently do not employ a flow-through method of accounting and as such the change in the Company's tax method of accounting in these operating divisions had no impact on the Company's effective income tax rate.
+During 2013 and 2014, additional income tax benefits were recognized of \$17,736 and \$8,719, respectively, related to a change in the Company's tax method of accounting for qualifying utility system repairs in non-Pennsylvania regulated operating divisions.
+These divisions currently do not employ a method of accounting that provides for a reduction in current income taxes as a result of the recognition of income tax benefits, and as such the change in the Company's tax method of accounting in these operating divisions had no impact on the Company's effective income tax rate.